consensus-shipyard/ipc/reference/networks.md

 ### Mycelium Calibration Network

-Mycelium Calibration is a publicly available IPC subnet deployed on Filecoin Calibration as the rootnet.
-It's a test network that offers **short block time and fast finality** for builders to deploy smart contracts and build dApps.
+Mycelium Calibration is a publicly available IPC subnet deployed on Filecoin Calibration as the rootnet.It offers **short block time and fast finality** for builders to deploy smart contracts and build dApps.
+However, it is also an unstable test network, and users should expect the network to be reset (with full loss of state) weekly.

 The params to connect to Mycelium Calibration are: